 How Are Trading Strategies Different for Crypto?

-The various trading strategies aren’t significantly different for crypto.
-In fact, you will notice that a lot of the best strategies for crypto trading are based on trading traditional assets.
+The various trading strategies aren’t significantly different from the stock market for crypto.
+In fact, you will notice that a lot of the best strategies for crypto trading are based on trading traditional financial markets.
 The main difference is that the instruments are more volatile and may have less liquidity.
 There is also less regulation of crypto trading than trading stocks or another instrument type.

 Crypto day trading will typically involve using a range of tools to ensure you make educated trades.
 The following are just some of the types of tools you will want to use.

-- Crypto exchanges.
+- Cryptocurrency exchange.
 This is the platform you will hold and trade your cryptocurrency on.